werner-scholtz/kalender/README.md

 - `animateToDateTime`: Animate to the given date time.
 - `animateToEvent` Animate to the given event.

-Note:
-- The CalendarController makes use of a [ViewController](https://github.com/werner-scholtz/kalender/blob/d79a8ea7fa1474a9085cb835e25a89ed9b7872a5/lib/src/models/controllers/view_controller.dart#L8) which implements these functions for a specific view type (MultiDay, Month).
+> The CalendarController makes use of a [ViewController](https://github.com/werner-scholtz/kalender/blob/d79a8ea7fa1474a9085cb835e25a89ed9b7872a5/lib/src/models/controllers/view_controller.dart#L8) which implements these functions for a specific view type (MultiDay, Month).
   These specific implementations of the ViewController ([MultiDayViewController](https://github.com/werner-scholtz/kalender/blob/d79a8ea7fa1474a9085cb835e25a89ed9b7872a5/lib/src/models/controllers/view_controller.dart#L70), [MonthViewController](https://github.com/werner-scholtz/kalender/blob/d79a8ea7fa1474a9085cb835e25a89ed9b7872a5/lib/src/models/controllers/view_controller.dart#L243)) uses the [ViewConfiguration](https://github.com/werner-scholtz/kalender/blob/d79a8ea7fa1474a9085cb835e25a89ed9b7872a5/lib/src/models/view_configurations/view_configuration.dart#L11), which has specific implementations these functions.